Tzami Tzentit: History

 The Tzami Tzentit area was the largest Turkish Cypriot district of Limassol since the beginning of Turkish rule.
 It was the center of the Turkish Cypriot trade, economic and educational activities in Limassol, with multiple coffee shops, warehouses, houses and a cinema.
 Tzami means mosque and the area got its name from the Tzami Tzentit Mosque.

 Religious and listed buildings

 An important building in the district is the Tzentit Mosque (Friday Mosque).
 It is located on the banks of the river Garyllis, at the western end of Angiras street.
 It was built in 1835 by Hatzi Ibrahim Aga (known as Koproulou), after promising to build a temple in the area if he returned safely from the Battle of Accra in Palestine.
 The mosque was destroyed in 1894 due to flooding of the river.
 It was rebuilt in 1909.
-The Tzentit Mosque is also known as Cami-i Cedit (New Mosque) or Koproulou Ibrahim Mosque or Camisi Dere (Stream Mosque).
+The Tzentit Mosque is also known as Cami-i Cedit (New Mosque) or Koproulou Ibrahim Mosque or Dere Camisi (Stream Mosque).
 The mosque used to have a madrasa.

 In addition, the medieval castle of Limassol is located within the administrative boundaries of the district.